STHLabUOL/LTSforWASN/README.md

 &emsp;

 ### 3.4 Evaluate
 Finally, the performance of ACS supported SRO estimation is evaluated in `iv_evaluate.m` using the test database.
+That is, the maximum absolute SRO estimation error AE$_{max}$ is computed for each setup.
+Additionally, the averaged magnitude squared cohernce (AMSC) is computed as an average over all setups.
 While this script generally requires no further configuration, you can choose to evaluate only the open-loop DXCP-PhaT SRO estimation in order to significantly reduce the execution time:

 | Parameter | Description |
 | --- | --- |